andrewsmandrew/scramble/README.md

 Each day all users get the same puzzle, which is retrived from an SQL database.

-I made this project to learn about SQL databases as well as PHP.
+I made this project to learn about SQL databases as well as PHP in early 2024.